 16 Therefore we do not lose heart.
 Even though our outward man is perishing, yet the inward man is being renewed day by day.

 17 For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory,

 18 while we do not look at the things which are seen, but at the things which are not seen.
 For the things which are seen are temporary, but the things which are not seen are eternal.
 (NKJV).

 If you also set your mind on the eternal rewards awaiting you in heaven, you will not lose heart or become worried, anxious, restless, fearful, or fretful when you are in the midst of any storm, trial or tribulation in life.

 1 If then you have a new life with Christ, give your attention to the things of heaven, where Christ is seated at the right hand of God.

 2 Keep your mind on the higher things, not on the things of earth.
 (BBE).

 Prayer: My Dear Heavenly Father, thank You for giving me Your own kind of peace in my born-again spirit.
-Help me Holy Spirit to always be spiritually minded so that I may always appropriate, enjoy and manifest this peace in my mind, emotions and body, in Jesus’ name.
+Dear Holy Spirit, teach and help me to always be spiritually minded so that I may always appropriate, enjoy, and manifest the supernatural peace in my mind, emotions and body, in Jesus’ name.
 Amen.